 "Universities Scotland, the umbrella body for principals, produced a policy paper last year exploring the implications of Scottish independence.
 It said there must be 'sustainable funding of pension schemes and sharing of risk across a sufficiently wide pool'.
 There is deep concern in the sector that, if the schemes were separated and Scotland had to run its own, it would not be big enough to offer a good return to academics, and institutions would struggle to compete for staff with England."

-The subsequent 'No' majority vote in the referendum will have come as a relief to David Wood and those everywhere who supported the continuance of the Union.
+The subsequent 'No' majority vote in the referendum will have been welcomed by David Wood and those everywhere who supported the continuance of the Union.

 Some International Sports Stars

 Born in Fetteresso, Stonehaven, Alex played rugby for Scotland against England in 1873/74/75, when his team held the powerful England team to a draw each year except in 1874, when England won by a single drop goal.

 * * *

 Alfred Lyon Wood

 Alex's younger brother, Alfie, who gained two cricket Caps playing for Scotland was, quoting from an MCC record: "A grand bowler, and one of the steadiest batsmen in Scotland for a long time, who also played in many of the big events in the capital, and took part in the Scotland v Australians match in 1888."

 (The mother of Alex and Alfie was sister to Robert Wm.
 Thompson who developed such innovations as the pneumatic tyre - decades earlier than fellow Scot, Dunlop, the fountain pen and the steam-powered road traction engine.
 The family were forebears of Clan Wood Society member, John Wood.)